Sign In

 Since 2 June 2020, the Australian Government has not been able to certify freedom from Ehrlichia canis due to detected cases in Western Australia.

-Prospective exporters should seek a dispensation from the authority of the Cook Islands from the Ehrlichia canis requirement, or a revised import permit that does not include this requirement.
+Prospective exporters should seek a dispensation from the authority of the Cook Islands from the Ehrlichia canis freedom requirement, or a revised import permit that does not include this requirement.
 For further advice about this issue, please contact the Department's regional office in the Australian state or territory from where the dog was due to be exported.

 Health certificate